-Jangtse Choje Lobsang Tenzin Rinpoche
+Ganden Tripa Lobsang Tenzin Rinpoche

 Born in Tibet in 1934, Rinpoche was ordained as a monk at the age of seven.
-When he reemerged after exile from Tibet in 1959, he entered Sera Je Monastery at seventeen and obtained the highest honor of Geshe Lharampa degree in 1979 after debate examinations attended by the Dalai Lama and senior scholars.
+Following His Holiness the Dalai Lama into exile in 1959, he entered Sera Je Monastery where he was enrolled into Tsangpa Khangtsen at the age of seventeen.

-Following this, he entered Gyume Tantric University and two years later became master of discipline.
-Rinpoche also studied the esoteric teachings of the Mahayana tradition extensively while he was there.
-In 1985 His Holiness the Dalai Lama appointed him abbot of Gyume, a position he held for 6 years.
+Ater receiving the Geshe Lharampa degree, he entered Gyume Tantric University and two years later became a master of discipline.
+Rinpoche also studied the esoteric teachings of the Mahayana tradition extensively while he was there at Gyume Tantric University.

 In 1985, His Holiness the Dalai Lama appointed him as the abbot of Gyume Tantric University, a position he held for 6 years.